eclipse-keyple/keyple-website/content/learn/developer-guide/standalone-application.md

 These two interfaces are available in the _spi_ package of the **Keyple Service** component.

-Here is an example of q plugin observer class including an exception handler:
+Here is an example of a plugin observer class including an exception handler:

 {{< code lang="java" >}}
 class PluginObserver implements PluginObserverSpi, PluginObservationExceptionHandlerSpi {